Trees in Stonnington

 The City of Stonnington is known for its tree lined streets and established parks and gardens.
-We have significant mature avenues of deciduous and evergreen trees as well as trees of botanical and horticultural significance.
+We manage around 55,000 trees across 520 tree species in our parks, streets, council facilities and the Malvern Valley Golf Course.

 The importance of the urban forest to a city's livability, environment and prosperity is widely recognised.
 Trees and green spaces play an important role in our physical and mental wellbeing and are an essential element of any city.
 Trees also provide many other benefits to the community, the environment and local economic activity including improved air quality, cooler streets, reduced UV exposure, improved water management and reduced energy costs.